ePaper application usage

 This behaviour is normal.
 Wait for 2 minutes until it wakes up and re-checks everything on the server.

-You can display content onto ePaper devices by simply assigning content to the screen.
+You can display content onto ePaper devices by simply assigning a slide, content or a playlist to the screen.

 - You can do so by entering the device settings then selecting the Assign content option.